The Book of Ruth: Faithfulness, Loyalty, and Humility

-It is only in living under the covenantal covering wings of relationship with God forsaking all and all others that we truly find our refuge in Him.
+It is only in living under the covenantal covering wings of relationship with God and forsaking all that we indeed find our refuge in Him.

 “O Jerusalem, Jerusalem, the one who kills the prophets and stones those who are sent to her!
 How often I wanted to gather your children together, as a hen gathers her chicks under her wings, but you were not willing!

 We see from the above verse that we are not automatically covered.
 We must submit and be willing.

 The secret place where we are covered by, and hidden in Him is in the boundaries of a loyal relationship with Him.
-This is not a feeling it is a sacrificial commitment to live for Him.
+This type of commitment is not a feeling.
+It is a sacrificial commitment to live for Him.

 In the secret place of His tabernacle He shall hide me . . .